LatekVo/AWS-IAM-RP-Verifier/README.md

 Launch `go run` in project's root

 ### Testing
-Launch `go test` in project's root
+Launch `go test` in project's root, this will run both the standard and the fuzzing (edge-case) tests.

+To run individual fuzzing tests, launch `go test -fuzz Main`.

 ---